lboddapati/EmployeeDirectory/README.md

 # Implementation Details
 ## Architecture
-### MVP + Android Architecture Components:
+### MVP:
-The app is built using MVP architecture pattern with some Android architecture components (such as Lifecycle and ViewModel).
+The app is built using MVP architecture pattern.

 - Model - This is essentially the Data Layer.
 The DataRepository is used to fetch/update data (remote or local).
 - View - Implemented by Activity (or Fragment).
 Renders UI elements.
 See [EmployeeListActivity.kt](app/src/main/java/com/interview/employeedirectory/ui/employeelist/EmployeeListActivity.kt).